IDMNYU/DM997X-Thesis-FA16/beginning_of_semester_status.md

 **Where does your project fit?** Whose shoulders do you stand on?
 Who are your peers?
 (Anyone doing the same work at other universities?)
 If you were a curator and you wanted to display your work, which other designers, artists, and creative technologists would we see around you?
 What are the most important precedents of your project? (context)

+**What question is your research trying to answer? ** Turn that question into a statement.
+Do not use I in your thesis statement.

+What is your "elevator pitch" / Thesis Statement?
+It is one sentence, not a paragraph.

+Here's a guide for a starting point:

+(Working Title) is a (What is it?) that (What does it do?) for (Your Audience) to (Why What's the purpose).

+Note: Obviously you would not leave in the parentheses; it's a just a marker to denote what you should add.